 Bendroflumethiazide / nadolol Side Effects

-Some side effects of bendroflumethiazide / nadolol may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
+Not all side effects for bendroflumethiazide / nadolol may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to bendroflumethiazide / nadolol: oral tablet

 Check with your doctor immediately if any of the following side effects occur while taking bendroflumethiazide / nadolol:Less common

 - Blurred vision